Japan PM tells UN Tokyo is determined to host Olympics next year | Malay Mail

 “Japan fully supports the development of therapeutics, vaccines and diagnostics, and works towards ensuring fair and equitable access for all, including those in developing countries,” he said.

-As part of its steps to help developing countries hit by the pandemic, Japan is offering up to US$4.5 billion (RM18.74 billion) in emergency loans, Suga said. — Reuters
+As part of its steps to help developing countries hit by the pandemic, Japan is offering up to US$4.5 billion (RM18.7 billion) in emergency loans, Suga said. — Reuters